n8henrie/n8henrie.github.io/_posts/2012-12-06-backing-up-kindle-quotes-with-hazel.md

   - 961458300
 disqus_identifier: 1822 http://n8henrie.com/?p=1822
 ---
-**Bottom line:** [Noodlesoft&#8217;s Hazel](http://www.noodlesoft.com/hazel.php) can easily back up your Kindle&#8217;s quotes, highlights, etc. by attaching a script that runs when the Kindle is mounted.
+**Bottom line:** [Noodlesoft’s Hazel](http://www.noodlesoft.com/hazel.php) can easily back up your Kindle’s quotes, highlights, etc. by attaching a script that runs when the Kindle is mounted.

 <!--more-->

 Many of you are likely aware that Amazon can back up the highlights and notes you make from your Kindle (accessible at [kindle.amazon.com](http://kindle.amazon.com)).
-However, as far as I can tell, it doesn&#8217;t back up anything from your personal documents, or really anything not purchased through Amazon.
-So when I make a highlight in a quote I&#8217;ve found through an Instapaper bookmark or an ePub formatted book that I&#8217;ve converted to Kindle format, it doesn&#8217;t appear to get backed up there.
+However, as far as I can tell, it doesn’t back up anything from your personal documents, or really anything not purchased through Amazon.
+So when I make a highlight in a quote I’ve found through an Instapaper bookmark or an ePub formatted book that I’ve converted to Kindle format, it doesn’t appear to get backed up there.

 However, it only took me about 5 minutes to write up a [Hazel](http://www.noodlesoft.com/hazel.php) rule that will automatically back up all my notes and highlights (including personal documents) whenever I connect my Kindle to my Macbook via USB.
-Here&#8217;s how I made my rule, there are certainly numerous variations that would work just as well.
+Here’s how I made my rule, there are certainly numerous variations that would work just as well.

   * Attach the rule to /Volumes/Kindle (or whatever your Kindle is named when attached via USB).
   * Rule 1: